 Two main fruits native to Uttarakhand are Bel and Buransh.
 Now, both are seasonal fruits.
 If you visit in the season, you can have them fresh.
 To bring back home, pick up the squash bottles of both these that are available in many stores in the city.
 At Dhanaulti, I even found the pickled Buransh or Rhododendron flowers.

 In the holy town, I saw many shops with walking sticks lined up against the walls or hanging in front.
-The simplest ones were simply a bamboo stick cut at an appropriate length.
-Then there are the ones with designed painted or etched on them.
+The simplest ones were simply bamboo sticks cut at an appropriate length.
+Then there are the ones with designs painted or etched on them.
 Even better ones have a handle to hold and the best ones have a metallic cap at one end to keep it stable.

 I assume destinations like these get a lot of elderly visitors and it is a perfect souvenir for them.

 Haridwar is strongly connected to the story of Shiva.
 His first wife Sati came from Kankhal and Parvati meditated close to the holy town.
 Shiva temples can be found all over the place though I would say it is primarily a Devi Sthan.

 Read More – Devi or Shakti Temples of Haridwar

 Rudraksha Malas of all kinds can be seen everywhere in the streets here.
 Buy the ones you like.
 You can buy them both for chanting as well as for wearing.
 You can also buy the Rudraksha while it is still in its shell and not yet dried.

 Puja items like small utensils in brass like brass lamps, small plates with auspicious designs etched on them, incense stick holders, and small vessels to offer water will attract your attention with their golden shine.

 Some of these are also available in copper.